Cucumbers sold at popular grocery stores in Illinois recalled for Salmonella

-Cucumbers sold at popular grocery and retail stores have been recalled for Salmonella, with more than 68 people sickened across the country, including some in Illinois.
+Cucumbers sold at popular grocery stores like Walmart and Costco have been recalled across the country, including Illinois, due to a salmonella concern.

+So far, with more than 68 people have been sickened in connection with the recalled cucumbers.

-Nov.
-27, SunFed Produce recalled all sizes of whole, fresh American cucumbers, the Food and Drug Administration said.
+SunFed Produce recalled all sizes of whole, fresh American cucumbers on Nov.
+27, the Food and Drug Administration announced.
 According to the FDA, the cucumbers were packaged in bulk cardboard containers with the "SunFed" label on it, or in generic plastic crates with stickers that say the grower's name.

 The impacted products were sold between Oct.
 12, 2024 and Nov.
 26, 2024, the FDA said.
 The cucumbers, reportedly sold at grocers including Walmart and Costco, were shipped to 26 states, including Illinois, Indiana and Wisconsin, the FDA said.